lsaravia/CriticalGlobalForest/Notes.md

 @Kefi2007a Local facilitation, bistability and transitions in arid ecosystems

 On the other hand, the link between self-organized pattern formation and dis- continuous transitions in case of coupled scale-dependent feedback remains an area of future research.
 Studies remain to be done on which facilitative mechanism occurs where and under which conditions in arid ecosystems.

+Vegetation patches were followed along both continuous and discontinuous transitions using the full spatial model.
+Vegetation patches arise along continuous and discontin- uous transitions.
+The sequences of patch shape along continuous as compared to discontinuous transition look similar when inspected by eye

+Moreover, for arid ecosystems where local facilitation is a driving process, vegetation patchiness indicates proximity to a transition point, but does not allow distinguishing between continuous and discontinuous transitions.

 -------------------